 EPA range: 81 miles

 The i3 has a wide fanbase, despite its relatively short electric range of 81 miles when new.
-Except the 2015 to get between 50 and 60 most of the time.
+Expect the 2015 to get between 50 and 60 miles most of the time.
 There is a model available with a range extender, or REX, as well.
 Drivers love the sporty i3’s handling and braking, visibility, and peppy acceleration.

 2016 Ford Fusion Energi